11. Control Unit

 Following the Arm architecture, the condition flags are stored in the PSTATE register and only modified by flag-setting instructions.

-completes the PC-relative branching extension of our core:
+Support for B.cond and the flag-setting counterparts of the data processing instructions ADD, SUB, and AND completes the PC-relative branching extension of our core:

 Tasks